Materials Not Collected

 There are no markets available for the recycling and reuse of #6 PS, Polystyrene plastic containers.
 Examples of the #6 PS containers include egg containers and meat trays which are available at the local food and grocery stores.

-If you place the #6 PS containers in your recycling cart, Allied Waste Services will collect it, however, these materials cannot be recycled and are thrown out with garbage and refuse.
+If you place the #6 PS containers in your recycling cart, Republic Services will collect it, however, these materials cannot be recycled and are thrown out with garbage and refuse.

 We ask that you dispose of the #6 PS Polystyrene plastic foam containers with your regular garbage and refuse until further notice.